sasa1977/fsm/README.md

 MyFsm.transition(fsm, :my_event, [arg1, arg2])
 ```

-Notice that with `transition`, you can also use undefined events, and they will be caught by the global handlers.
+Notice that with `transition`, you can also use undefined events, and they will be caught by global handlers (if such exist).

 ## Extending the module
-Inside your module, you can add additional functions which manipulate the fsm.
+Inside your fsm module, you can add additional functions which manipulate the fsm.
 An fsm instance is represented by the private `fsm_rec` record:

 ```elixir
 def my_fun(fsm_rec() = fsm, ...), do: